alexisnewton/alexisnewton.github.io/README.md

             <hr>
             <b> About Me</b>
             <hr>
             <ul> My name is Alexis Newton, and I am an Assisstant Professor at Augusta University.

-I completed my PhD in 2025 at Emory University.
-My advisor was <a href="https://dmzb.github.io/" target="_blank">David Zureick-Brown</a>.
+               <p> I completed my PhD in 2025 at Emory University.
+My advisor was <a href="https://dmzb.github.io/" target="_blank">David Zureick-Brown</a>. </p>

               <p> I earned my MA in Mathematics at Wake Forest University under <a href="http://users.wfu.edu/rouseja/" target="_blank">Jeremy Rouse</a> in 2020, and I earned my BA in Mathematics and English Writing at High Point University in 2018. </p>
               <p> Generally, I am interested in Arithmetic Geometry and Number Theory, with a preference for computational research. </p>
               </p>